quorten/quorten-blog1/_posts/2018-05-25-fastest-camera.md

 ---

 So, what really is the fastest camera technology you can get in 2018?
-Well, as it turns you, I'm disappointed.
+Well, as it turns out, I'm disappointed.
 The fastest technology isn't that much faster than the technology I currently have.

 Standard SD max write speed is 25 MB/s.
 UHS-I brings that up to 104